oslovegetarfestival/oslovegetarfestival.no/README.md

 # Oslo vegetarfestival

-Website and CMS for Oslo vegetarfestival.
+Website and CMS for Oslo Vegetarfestival.

 ## Explore